SirAnimesh/Blues/Readme.md

 that only one application receives any given message rules it out.
 Thus, publish/subscribe it is.

 ### Which queue manager to use: RabbitMQ or ZeroMQ?
 To be quite honest, I still don't understand ZeroMQ well.
-Hence, despite it's bigger footprint, I'm choosing RabbitMQ because I found the documentation far easier to understand for total beginners like me.
+Hence, despite its bigger footprint, I'm choosing RabbitMQ because I found the documentation far easier to understand for total beginners like me.

 ### How to model application data?
 Which database to use?